- Itching (only in approximately 50% of people)

 - Have them wear a button up shirt or bigger t-shirt for easy removal and bring a clean t-shirt to change into after treatment

-- We strongly encourage you to have all family members and/or close relatives checked and/or cleared for FREE* by Lice Perspectives, to eliminate any other possible sources of contact
+- We strongly encourage you to have all family members and/or close relatives checked by a professional at Lice Perspectives, to eliminate any other possible sources of contact

 - Don’t stress over the cleaning – we will guide you through safe & proven means of cleaning necessary items only after treatment has been completed

 A “No Nit” policy requires that students be sent home from school as soon as nits are discovered.
 The American Association of Pediatrics and the National Association of School Nurses advocate that the “No Nit” policies should be discontinued.
 These organizations recommend discontinuation because:

 •Nits are cemented to hair shafts and are unlikely to be transferred to other people.